 What country are you from?

-Under which Institute’s guidance are you completing your PhD?
+Under which Institute are you studying for your PhD?

 Please give a brief synopsis of what you are researching and why.